In short, my name is Sergio Demian Lerner. I’m a Cryptofan, Independent Security Researcher, and Bitcoin specialist since 2011.

 In mid 2013 I designed and prototyped the Firmcoin, an Bitcoin micro-controlled banknote for off-line payments (a precursor of the OpenDime), and the DagCoin cryptocurrency (the precursor of Byteball and IOTA coins, and the new Avalanche consensus).
 Later I designed the DECOR+ protocol as a proposal to scale Bitcoin to a 5-second block interval.
 The protocol was later adopted by NimbleCoin, a new innovative cryptocurrency written from scratch by me, that due to my still persistent Bitcoin maximalism, was never bootstrapped.
 In 2014 I co-founded IdentivaSecurity, the company behind the PassKey, a new authentication token that failed to gain any market traction, but was an interesting experience anyway.
 Out of the necessity to satisfy the demand of software developers that understand Bitcoin, I co-founded Coinfabrik with Pablo Yabo and Sebastian Wain.
 Coinfabrik now employs more than 40 engineers and has became a leading (if not the only one) cryptocurrency software factory.
 I collaborated with Timo Hanke in creating ASICBoost, a technology for building more efficient mining ASICs, which became a novelistic story that had a happy end.
 Apart from that, I discover the second still most promising Bitcoin ASIC optimization technique: using approximate adders.
 This technique was later rediscovered and published by scientist from the University of Illinois.
 Also I helped with the foundation of WayniLoans, the only Latam-focused peer-to-peer lending platform that day by day satisfies the needs of tens of thousands of real people with real credit problems, and which is growing strong.

 Afterward I researched into new blockchain scaling solutions, from a different unchartered perspective, producing innovations such as Ephemeral Data, and signature chaining with the LTCP protocol.
-Both protocols, and some more, will be presented in Off the Chain workshop soon, under the new name of Shrinking-Chain Scaling, along with a paper written with some co-researchers from RSK.
+Both protocols, and some more, were presented in Off the Chain workshop, under the new name of Shrinking-Chain Scaling, along with a paper written with some co-researchers from RSK.

 My last years have been the most productive.
 In 2015 I co-founded RSK Labs, the company developing the RSK Smart Contract platform (a.k.a.
 Rootstock).
 This is really the most ambitious project that I have taken part.
 It has the vision to turn financial inclusion into reality, to improve the quality of life of so many people excluded from the society, by means of decentralized technologies, and basing its settlement layer in the Bitcoin network.
 For RSK, I created more than 60 RSKIPs (RSK Improvement Proposals), some very good ideas (and some are just failed attempts).
 One of the most extensive work I did since 2016 is about Contract Storage Rent (RSKIP7, RSKIP17, RSKIP21, RSKIP27, RSKIP52, and finally RSKIP61).
 I took me 6 proposals to get one right.
 Also I created the first Bitcoin drivechain BIP in order to increase the capabilities of Bitcoin (the currency) using sidechains without increasing Bitcoin block size.
-At he beginning of 2017, with Diego Gutierrez Zaldivar, we attempted to unify the Bitcoin community with the Segwit2x hard-fork BIP, before Bitcoin broke apart by the block-size debate.
+A new improved proposal has been recently presented at Building on Bitcoin 2018 conference.
+At the beginning of 2017, with Diego Gutierrez Zaldivar, we attempted to unify the Bitcoin community with the Segwit2Mb hard-fork BIP, before Bitcoin broke apart by the block-size debate.
 The proposal was dismissed by Bitcoin core developers.
 Suddenly, during Consensus 2017, a different proposal, named Segwit2x took some ideas from ours, but having different supporters and deployment schedule.
 That project didn’t end well, and Bitcoin Cash was created.
+During 2017 and 2018 I worked on new blockchain scaling techniques, and created an innovative framework called Shrinking-chain Scaling.
 And I have yet more stories to tell… but in another time.

 If you want to hear more from me, I periodically tweet at @SDLerner and blog at bitslog.com.